Healthdirect Free Australian health advice you can count on.

 Key facts

-• Glue ear (also known as ‘otitis media with effusion’) is a condition where fluid builds up inside your middle ear and becomes thick and sticky.
+• Glue ear (also known as 'otitis media with effusion') is a condition where fluid builds up in the middle ear.

-• It is common in young children and often occurs after a cold or an ear infection.
+• It is common in young children and often happens after a cold or ear infection.

-• Glue ear can cause hearing loss, which may cause some children to be irritable and can delay speech and language development.
+• Glue ear can cause hearing loss, which may delay speech and language development in young children.

-• The fluid may clear up by itself without treatment — this can take up to 3 months.
+• The fluid usually clears up by itself without treatment within a few months.

 • If the fluid doesn't clear up, it can be treated with tiny tubes called grommets that help the fluid drain.